Ina Chan Un Chan

 Dr. Ina Chan (born 1 March 1953), also known as Ina Chan Un Chan, is a businesswoman and philanthropist in Hong Kong.
 She is the Chairman of UNIR (HK) Management Limited which manages a diverse investment portfolio consisting mainly of hospitality, realty, leisure, retail and transportation businesses.
+Her property amounts to $1 billion, according to Forbes.

 Chan is actively engaged in a wide range of community and charitable causes, as well as a supporter of the development of arts and cultural endeavors.
 She was the Chairman of Tung Wah Group of Hospitals (2013/14) and is a member of numerous other charitable organizations.
 She is also a member of the 10th Guangdong Provincial Committee of Chinese People's Political Consultative Conference.

-Chan is commonly known as the third wife of Dr. Stanley Ho, a Hong Kong and Macau entrepreneur, and they have three children.
+Chan is commonly known as the third wife of Dr. Stanley Ho, a Hong Kong and Macau entrepreneur.
+They have three children.

 Personal life

 Born in Macau, Chan is a native of Xinhui, Guangdong, mainland China.
 She received her secondary education at the Sacred Heart Canossian College, Macau.
 Later on, she received an Honorary Doctorate in Commerce from The University of West Alabama and an Honorary Doctorate in Management from Lincoln University, USA; as well as an Honorary Fellowship Award from Canadian Chartered Institute of Business Administration.